 \paragraph{Robustness to unforeseen demand patterns} To evaluate the robustness toward unforeseen demand patterns, we test models trained on the historical demand in the other three scenarios described in \Cref{sec:demand_pattern}. \Cref{fig:robustness_demand} reports the accessibility achieved in the first three demand scenarios.
 It can be seen that both MFRL and MFC policies are able to maintain accessibility under the scenarios described in \Cref{fig:demand_patterns}, of slight spatial demand perturbations and significantly shifted temporal demand patterns.
-Overall, the accessibility under Gaussian noises is particularly stable.
+Overall, the accessibility under Gaussian noise is particularly stable.
 At the same time, the randomly permuted demand pattern even improves service accessibility, which also increases under no rebalancing, indicating that the spatial demand structure might be more straightforward.
 Accordingly, the accessibility under \mfrlp{0.5} and \mfcp{0.5} slightly increases as well.
-Although almost negligible, the accessibility under \mfrlp{0.85} decreases in the case of randomly permuted demand.
+Although almost negligible, the accessibility under \mfrlp{0.85} decreases when the demand is randomly permuted.
 As \mfrlp{0.85} repositions vehicles more intensively, slight performance deviations are expected to maintain high accessibility. \looseness=-1

-We now proceed to analyze the robustness towards occasional demand shocks.
+We now proceed to analyze the robustness of the models towards occasional demand shocks.
 This is motivated by temporary demand outbursts from events such as concerts, sports, and other public gatherings.
-These events usually occur within an area with low demand outside the city center (see \Cref{fig:requests_shock}), where few vehicles are distributed on a typical day.
+These events usually occur in areas with low demand outside the city center (see \Cref{fig:requests_shock}), where few vehicles are present on a typical day.
 The hypothetical demand shock is designed to fit these criteria, and it is used to explore whether the rebalancing policies trained on nominal demand patterns still work in these scenarios.